amitkorgavkar/user-management-app/README.md

 ## Known Limitations

 - Passwords are stored as plain text — bcrypt hashing will be added in a future update
-- Delete route coming soon
+- Delete route also available
 - No frontend framework used — pure EJS templating

 ## Notes